phac-nml/irida-wf-ga2xml/README.md

 - `-o`/`--outdir`: Output directory; where to create the `<workflow-name>/<workflow-version>/` directory structure and write the `irida_workflow.xml`, `irida_workflow_structure.ga` and `messages_en.properties` files
 - `-x`/`--extra-tool-param-attrs`: Save extra toolParameter attributes `["label", "type"]` to XML `toolParameter` tags
 - `--remove-output-name-file-ext`: Remove file extension in workflow output names? (default is to keep the extensions in the `<output>` tag names)
+- `-u`/`--uuid-as-toolid`: Use UUID when building tool_ids, needed for workflows with duplicate tools.

+## Getting started with Leiningen

+Make sure you have the latest version of Leiningen downloaded.
+Instructions available here: https://leiningen.org/

+You can run the project using Leiningen with the following example:

+`lein run project.clj --input my_workflow.ga --outdir output_directory/`

+You can run the test suite with the following command:

+`lein test`

 ## Examples